João Goulart: Name

 His childhood nickname was Janguinho (little Jango).
 Years later, when he entered politics, he was supported and advised by Getúlio Vargas, and his friends and colleagues started to call him Jango.
 In his informality and affection, Getúlio Vargas also called him Janguinho.

-His grandfather, Belchior Rodrigues Goulart, descended from Portuguese immigrants from the Azores who arrived in Rio Grande do Sul in the second half of the 18th century.
-There were at least three immigrants with the surname Govaert (latter adapted to Goulart or Gularte in Portuguese) of Flemish-Azorean origins in the group of first Azoreans established in the state.
+His grandfather, Belchior Rodrigues Goulart, descended from Portuguese immigrants from the Azores who arrived in Rio Grande do Sul in the second half of the 19th century.

-It is believed that Goulart’s family have Azorean ascendency, while it is possible that his family came from France.

 Early life

 Goulart was born at Yguariaçá Farm, in Itacurubi, São Borja, Rio Grande do Sul, on 1 March 1919.
 His parents were Vicentina Marques Goulart, a housewife, and Vicente Rodrigues Goulart, an estancieiro (a rancher who owned large rural properties) who had been a National Guard colonel fighting on the side of Governor Borges de Medeiros during the 1923 Revolution.
 Most sources indicate that João was born in 1918, but his birth year is actually 1919; his father ordered a second birth certificate adding a year to his son's age so that he could attend the law school at the Universidade Federal do Rio Grande do Sul.

 Yguariaçá Farm was isolated and his mother had no medical care at his birth, only the assistance of her mother, Maria Thomaz Vasquez Marques.
 According to João's sister Yolanda, "my grandmother was the one able to revive little João who, at birth, already looked like he was dying."
 Like most Azorean descendants, Maria Thomaz was a devout Catholic.
 While trying to revive her grandson, warming him, she prayed to John the Baptist, promising that if the newborn survived, he would be his namesake and would not cut his hair until the age of three, when he would march in the procession of 24 June dressed as the saint.
-Following the beliefs of the region, his mother dressed him in women's clothes in his first year of life.
+Following the beliefs of the region, his mother dressed him in women's clothes in his first year of life (cf. breeching).

 João grew up as a skinny boy in Yguariaçá along with his six sisters, Eufrides, Maria, Nair, Yolanda, Cila, and Neuza.
 Both of his younger brothers died prematurely.
-Rivadávia (born 1920) died of Meningitis in childhood, and Ivan (born 1925), to whom he was deeply attached, died of leukemia at 33.
+Rivadávia (born 1920) died of meningitis in childhood, and Ivan (born 1925), to whom he was deeply attached, died of leukemia at 33.